 Written by John A Senior and published in 2004 by Venture Publications at £16.95, this book is a pictorial record of buses in Malta and Gozo spanning fifty years.
 It also contains a potted history of buses in Malta.
-Available from specialist bookstores, the Malta Bus Album can also be purchased online from Amazon and Transport Diversions amongst others.
+With luck you may be able to find a copy online.

 Malta The Bus Kingdom